 12. Couples Who Cannot Afford The Holy Union Fee

-If the couple cannot afford the Holy Union fee, please reach out to us by sending an application and information us of your financial and life situation.
+If the couple cannot afford the Holy Union fee, please reach out to us by sending an application and informing us of your financial and life situation.
 We will not deprive a couple of the sacramental rite of Holy Union if the only reason is lack of funds.
 We will work with you on the best possible way we can bless your relationship and officiate your wedding ceremony.
-Please submit an application in the other web page for weddings in our Chapel.
+Please submit an application in the other web page for weddings in our chapel.

 Holy Union FAQs